TOXIC TO DOGS:

 1. Pine Sol –Pine sol has been linked to seizures in dogs and has also been linked to deaths.
 It contains a chemical, phenol, which is acidic and toxic to animals.

 2. Sulfa Drugs –It has been many breeders experience that schnauzers do not do well on this class of drugs.
 Dogs can become so sick so quickly that an ICU stay may be required to flush out the drugs.
+A common example is SMZ/TMP or Sulfamethoxazole and Trimethoprim.
+Please make sure your vet has this information.

 3. Tea Tree Oil –While used as a “natural” substance in some shampoos and in other substances, Tea Tree Oil is lethal to dogs.
 Even licking a treated site may cause severe damage or be fatal.